 Using this Batch Editing method produces the best results.
 I hardly need to do any editing to the individual photos.

-As a general rule, I do not use Noise Reduction and Sharpening in Lightroom.
-I prefer Photoshop instead because I find that it gives me more control.
+Generally, I do not use default Noise Reduction and Sharpening in Lightroom.
+I prefer Photoshop instead because I find that it gives me more options with more advanced methods to keep noise under control.

 Let me explain.